Col du Tourmalet: Why do amateurs and professionals continue to challenge themselves on this extraordinary climb?

 "Contador managed to stay on his wheel and the two crossed the line together in an all-time finish"

 Later in 2010, the Col du Tourmalet was the scene of a thrilling stage finish.
 In fact, this year the Tour climbed the Tourmalet twice.
 But it was the battle for Stage 17 that was one for the history books.
 For Andy Schleck, it was the last real chance he had to take back time from Alberto Contador.
 The pair were locked in a breathtaking battle for the final 15km.
 Schleck attacked Contador several times and managed to win the stage, but Contador managed to stay on his wheel and the two crossed the line together in an all-time finish.

 There is no climb quite like the Col du Tourmalet and everyone’s story to the summit is unique.
 Most of the riders battling Tourmalet aren’t professional cyclists racing to the finish line of the Tour de France.
 They are ordinary people doing extraordinary things to accomplish the same feats as the super-humans who came before them.
 Their monumental passage is driven by the same grit, pain, and determination.
 So, however long it takes to zig-zag up that mountain pass, inching towards the summit, make sure you embrace your moment of glory.
 Because anyone that makes it to the top deserves their moment as the King or Queen of the Tourmalet.

-The Tourmalet is one of the highlights of the 2021 Haute Route Pyreneesevent, a five-day expedition across this legendary mountain range.
-Find out more about the race in the event guide.
+The Tourmalet is one of the highlights of the 2022 Haute Route Pyrenees event, a five-day expedition across this legendary mountain range.
+Find out more about the race on our blog.